Pant-Tri-aueb/Stracheship/README.md

 Following the path from folder "src" to the actual source code folder named "simplesoftware", the user will encounter all the .java files and also all the resources (images .jpg or.png and sounds .wav) ordered alphabetically.

-This repository has a total of 418 commits, from 8 different users and was designed specifically for this project.
+This repository has a total of 422 commits, from 8 different users and was designed specifically for this project.

 - Author : SimpleSoftware
 - Game Designers : SimpleSoftware

+- Team (SimpleSoftware):
+@GrammatikakisDimitris (team leader)
+@marsidmali
+@Pant-Tri-aueb
+@AkisPanagiotopoulos
+@giormala
+@demetres12
+@filf13
+@sergiloupa